 speaker

 Adam Pichel

 Thank you, Gilad.
 I'm excited to report the great progress our U.S. team continues to make on our extensive project portfolio and on our three large projects now under construction.
-Beginning with Quail Ranch, located in Albuquerque, New Mexico, this 128 megawatt PV and 400 megawatt hour battery storage project is the second phase of our Atrisco complex, which achieved COD in 2024.
+Beginning with Quail Ranch, located in Albuquerque, New Mexico, this 128-megawatt PV and 400-megawatt-hour battery storage project is the second phase of our Atrisco complex, which achieves COD in 2024.
 Construction at Quail Ranch is on schedule and progressing well.
-The PV site has all piles installed with racking and inverter installation underway.
+The PV site has all piles installed, with racking and inverter installation underway.
 Nearly all the medium voltage trenching is complete on the energy storage portion of the project, and we are halfway through the foundation construction for the battery containers.
 We anticipate achieving commissioning of the site before the end of 2025.
 As Gilad mentioned, in mid-April and in the midst of tariff-related uncertainty, this project closed financing on a $243 million construction loan package.
 Now moving on to Roadrunner, a 290 megawatt solar and 940 megawatt hour battery project in southeast Arizona.
 Similar to Quail Ranch, construction of this project is making excellent progress.
 We have completed nearly half of the pile installations, a third of the overall racking system, and inverters are starting to be delivered and installed.
-We have also began construction on the battery storage portion of the project, with foundation materials delivered and ready for installation.
+We have also begun construction on the battery storage portion of the project with foundation materials delivered and ready for installation.
 We are currently on track for commissioning by the end of this year.
 Our final project under construction is Country Acres near Sacramento, California, with 403 megawatts of PV generation and 688 megawatt hours of battery storage capacity.
 Construction is accelerating with ground clearing, internal road building, and the first row of PV solar now underway.
 We anticipate this project will be complete and commissioned during the second half of 2026.
-This quarter we also closed the $773 million construction financing needed for this project.
+This quarter, we also closed the $773 million construction financing needed for this project.
 With successful financial closes this quarter, as well as excellent construction progress, we are in a great position to rapidly bring three major projects online to meet critical demand and set us up for success with Snowflake A and COBAR, our next wave of projects with 2027 CODs.
 Recent changes to U.S. trade policies have put a renewed emphasis on the renewable energy industry supply chain.
-Climera has built a strong reputation and an attractive portfolio of projects within the sector, helping us establish a diversified and agile supply chain with the ability to navigate shifting trade and tariff policies.
+Panera has built a strong reputation and an attractive portfolio of projects within the sector, helping us establish a diversified and agile supply chain with the ability to navigate shifting trade and tariff policies.
 Our deep relationships with equipment manufacturers from around the world and our reputation for completing projects in challenging market conditions are especially important during times of volatility.
 We have the advantage of increased flexibility by sourcing material from locations least impacted by changes to trade policy, whether in the U.S. or Asia.
 Due to our large purchasing volumes, our suppliers prioritize our orders and remain attuned to our needs.
-Our utility partners continue to select us as a respected independent power producer able to deliver the projects needed to meet their increasing demand.
+Our utility partners continue to select us as a respected independent power producer, able to deliver the projects needed to meet their increasing demand.
 These relationships, among other factors, help us mitigate the various impacts of changes in trade regulations, minimizing impact to our project economics.
 More specifically, as it relates to tariff risks, all PV panels for projects under construction are either domestically sourced or imported from countries other than China, eliminating tariff exposure.
 Our exposure to battery storage is also mitigated due to a strong partnership with Tesla.
-Their batteries offer one of the domestic production levels available in the U.S. and they represent a majority of the energy storage equipment at our projects currently under construction.
-We continue to work with all of our suppliers as well as our world leading financial partners and utilities to mitigate the impact of tariffs.
-We have modeled potential scenarios for the impacts of tariffs on our three projects currently under construction in the U.S. These appear in our quarterly results presentation today.
+Their batteries offer one of the highest domestic production levels available in the U.S., and they represent a majority of the energy storage equipment at our projects currently under construction.
+We continue to work with all of our suppliers, as well as our world-leading financial partners and utilities, to mitigate the impact of tariffs.
+We have modeled potential scenarios for the impacts of tariffs on our three projects currently under construction in the U.S. These appear in our quarterly results presentation published today.
 Within the context of a $1.7 billion construction budget for these projects, the impacts are minimal.
-The U.S. government has suggested that tariffs on China could fall to lower levels over time and should this occur, the impacts on our projects would be even less.
+The U.S. government has suggested that tariffs on China could fall to lower levels over time, and should this occur, the impacts on our projects would be even less.
 In terms of estimated project returns calculated as expected project EBITDA divided by net capex, our analysis shows a reduction of between 0.2 to 1%.
 As we work through these new and uncertain future macroeconomic factors, I stress that these challenges are not new to us.
-The Clean Air team has been developing solar projects for decades weathering many changes to trade policy and government incentives.
+The Clean Air team has been developing solar projects for decades, weathering many changes to trade policy and government incentives.
 Our focus remains on the market fundamentals.
-Our customers, utilities across America need new sources of power to meet the growing energy demand and we have proven we can deliver high quality, affordable projects in short timelines.
+Our customers, utilities across America, need new sources of power to meet the growing energy demand, and we have proven we can deliver high-quality, affordable projects in short timelines.
 I believe this season will be an opportunity for our company to outpace competitors and enhance our strong position in many markets, ensuring we execute our impressive development pipeline over the coming years.
-I will now turn the call over to Neer.
+I will now turn the call over to Nir.

+speaker